 Myth 3: It’s the US Postal Service…He’ll Get the Mail

 Yes, it’s the US Postal System that shuffles your letters to and fro the states.
 But it’s also the US Army that shuffles the letters fro and to him.
 Even though you specifically address your letter to your soldier in his particular platoon, the entire company’s letters all arrive at the same mail room.
 And though the mail room sorts through the letters at a fairly normal pace, it’s not guaranteed that they will sort all the letters as quickly as the post office does.
-Also, if your soldier is in trouble, on a detail, or out in the field training, mail call may not happen that night.
+Also, if your soldier is on a detail (working on a task) or in the field training, mail call may not happen that night.
 Be assured, they will arrive eventually.
 But they may arrive in bunches sometimes.
 And they may not arrive as quickly as his letters make it to you.

 Myth 4: Keep Your Letters Positive